EasyFinance.com Community

 2. Your kids' friends will still be coming over to play.
 One of the reasons you leave town on vacation if to get away from the routine.
 Who wants to spend their vacation babysitting the neighbors' kids?

-3. Even if you go out for a daytrip, you'll still come home at night.
+3. Even if you go out for a day trip, you'll still come home at night.
 When you wake up the next morning, it won't seem any different than a weekend.
 Vacations should not seem like a weekend.
 They should seem like a break in your regular day-to-day life.
 It's romantic to miss your home and your beloved bed.
+Look at sites like HousingAnywhere to find an actual vacation property.

 4. Your relatives might stop by to visit.
 If there's anything you don't want when you're on a vacation, it's a visit from your cousins or your in-laws.
 Nothing can put a damper on a staycation like spending time with your mother-in-law.